History Files

 AD 1782 - Present Day

-Incorporating Heads of State (1782-2025) & Krung Thep
+Incorporating Heads of State (1782-2026) & Krung Thep

-The new capital was referred to in Thai sources as Rattanakosin, a name which was shared with the Siamese kingdom of this historical period.
+The new capital in the eighteenth century was referred to in Thai sources as Rattanakosin, a name which was shared with the Siamese kingdom of this historical period.
 The names Krung Thep and Krung Thep Maha Nakhon, both of which were shortened forms of the full ceremonial name, began to be used near the end of the nineteenth century.
 Foreigners, however, continued to refer to the city by the name of Bangkok, a practised which has continued to this day.

 Buddhist temple of Chiang Mai in Thailand, by Chris Keeney Photography